 Our Christmas classics are in heavy rotation, but we also read books about other celebrations like Hanukkah, Kwanza, Diwali, and the winter solstice.
 This list is a great place to start if you are looking for books to add to your home that are less centered on Santa or the religious aspects of Christmas and are more about inclusivity, the spirit of giving, and how other cultures celebrate Christmas as well as other winter holiday celebrations.

-Check in on an elderly neighbor by delivering your holiday card or some treats you baked as a family.
-We can never predict how others are feeling this time of year, and your simple presence or offer of Christmas cookies could make all the difference to someone – plus, you might get a new friend out of it.
+Check-in on an elderly neighbor by delivering your holiday cards or some treats you baked as a family.
+We can never predict how others are feeling this time of year, and your simple presence (even at a six-foot distance) or offer of Christmas cookies could make all the difference to someone—plus, you might get a new friend out of it.

 Each year, when my kids write their letters to Santa with a few gifts they’d like to receive, we also think about toys that we already have that we could donate to kids in need.
 You can follow a one-in, one-out method if necessary to get your kids on board.